-The Australasian New Car Assessment Program (ANCAP) has announced the new Ford Mondeo, Toyota Prius V and Lexus NX have all achieved a maximum five-star safety rating - this applies to the vehicles' current variants as well.
+The Australasian New Car Assessment Program (ANCAP) has announced the safest cars in Australia.
+These are the new Ford Mondeo, Toyota Prius V and Lexus NX have all achieved a maximum five-star safety rating – this applies to the vehicles’ current variants as well.

 National Roads and Motorists Association (NRMA) vehicle safety expert Jack Haley said the new Ford Mondeo received an outstanding score.